bvvnmanikanta/OpenCircuits/docs/Guides/AddingNewComponents.md

 title: Adding new Components
 ---

-Each component has at least two SVG files to display.
+Most components have at least two SVG files to display.
 One of these is the one shown in the item navigation bar where you drag components from, and the other(s) are shown on the canvas when dragged and dropped.

 ## Itemnav SVG file